Article/Mention

 Reuters: ‘Shale Drillers Squeezed as Banks Tighten Credit after Oil Crash’

-“Prices are just way down and so the banks are having to reduce the credit line for that,” said Kraig Grahmann, partner at Texas-based law firm Haynes and Boone.
+“Prices are just way down and so the banks are having to reduce the credit line for that,” said Kraig Grahmann, partner at Texas-based law firm Haynes Boone.

 “The other issue is that banks themselves are trying to do what they can to reduce their exposure to the oil and gas lending space.”